OregonBanner/experience-manager-65.zh-Hans/help/commerce/cif-classic/administering/sap-commerce-cloud.md

 ---
 title: SAPCommerce Cloud
-seo-title: SAPCommerce Cloud
+seo-title: SAP Commerce Cloud
 description: 了解如何将AEM与SAPCommerce Cloud结合使用。
-seo-description: 了解如何将AEM与SAPCommerce Cloud结合使用。
+seo-description: Learn how to use AEM with SAP Commerce Cloud.
 uuid: cee1a781-fcba-461e-a0a4-c561a1dbcbf3
 contentOwner: Guillaume Carlino
 topic-tags: e-commerce